US DOE 50001 Ready Recognition

 - Section 2 (Energy Consumption)

-- Section 3 (Energy Performance Improvement).
+- Section 3 (Energy Performance Improvement)

-Note that you may have a change in energy performance that is negative.
+Note: You may have a change in energy performance that is negative.
 Please report your negative energy performance improvement.
 Two consecutive years of negative energy performance improvement is allowed for recognition, though a positive energy performance improvement value must be shown after those two years.

 You may have already established a process for determining energy performance improvement as part of Task 11 Energy Performance Indicators and Energy Baselines.
 Just make sure this process conforms to one of the approved methods listed in the “Determining Site Wide Energy Performance Improvement” section below if you are seeking 50001 Ready recognition.